kan-li/kan-li.github.com/vitae/index.md

 **Project: Social Mixing and Respiratory Transmission in Schools**

+- Served in multiple roles and cooperated with other researchers to achieve the project objectives of each phase, including data collection, data management, analyzing, and publication preparation.
 - Fitted logistic regression model for classification based on participants’ features and contact patterns.
-- Conducted simulation study of flu transmission on parameterized social networks.
+- Conducted simulation study of flu transmission on parameterized social networks. <a href="{{ site.url }}/research/#SMART" target="_blank">[abstract]</a>

 <br>